NetArena: Dynamic Benchmarks for AI Agents in Network Automation

-\item \textit{Safety.} Safety measures whether LLM-generated actions respect task-specific constraints $\mathcal{C}_Q$, such as structural invariants (e.g., no cross-layer topology violations) and operational guarantees (e.g., no unauthorized changes, no service disruption).
+\item \textit{Safety.} Safety evaluates whether LLM-generated actions satisfy task constraints $\mathcal{C}_Q$, including structural invariants (e.g., no cross-layer violations) and operational guarantees (e.g., no unauthorized changes, no service disruption).
+For multi-turn execution with states ${s_0, s_1, \ldots, s_T}$, safety is checked at each step:

-For multi-turn execution, let $\{s_0, s_1, \ldots, s_T\}$ be the sequence of intermediate states obtained by applying actions step by step.
-Safety check is defined as:

 This formulation decouples final correctness from per-step safety, enabling fine-grained evaluation of agent behavior throughout the execution.